1j01/BuildGraph/STYFF.md

 Files → URL

-Sends an HTTP PUT request
+Sends an HTTP PUT request?

-also ftp maybe
+also FTP maybe, but this is already pretty uncommon